Kerbside Waste Services

 There are some items that we cannot accept as part of the tipping voucher service.
 These items are mattresses, tyres and asbestos.

 The organics bin is for any kind of food scraps (meat, fruit, vegetables, etc), garden waste (lawn clippings, prunings, etc) and even shredded paper, paper towel, serviettes and old pizza boxes.
 FOGO bins will be 240 litres and collected weekly.

 Please note: during COVID-19 (Coronavirus) pandemic, we ask that instead of throwing tissues into the FOGO bin, you instead wrap them up in a plastic bag and put them into the red general waste bin.
 This is so that we can reduce the chances of exposure for our staff who manually sift through the green organics to make sure there aren't any contaminants.

 Recycling includes steel, tin, aluminium cans, empty aerosols, clear, brown and green glass bottles and jars (no lids), plastic bottles and containers, cardboard, milk and juice cartons and newspapers, magazines and junk mail.
 Recycling bins will be 240 litres and collected fortnightly.

-General waste is non-organic material such as nappies and sanitary waste, pet waste and kitty litter as well as household waste such as light globes, mirrors, ceramics, cookware and drinking glasses will still go in the bin.
-General waste bins will be 140 litres and collected weekly.
+Landfill waste is non-organic and non-hazardous material such as nappies and sanitary waste, soft plastics, pet waste and kitty litter, mirrors, ceramics, cookware, clothing and drinking glasses.
+Landfill waste bins are either 140 litres or 240 litres and are collected weekly.